 With Valentine’s day tomorrow, try adding some of these following aphrodisiac ingredients to your meal this year to ensure a romantic and memorable evening with your partner;

 Top 5 aphrodisiac foods

-Maca, this a sweet root vegetable which grows in the mountains of central Peru and is related to cruciferous vegetables such as broccoli, cauliflower and cabbage (1).
-Maca not only has been shown to have several health benefits, it is also claimed to improve energy and stamina.
+Maca, this a sweet root vegetable that grows in the mountains of central Peru and is related to cruciferous vegetables such as broccoli, cauliflower and cabbage (1).
+Maca not only has been shown to have several health benefits, but it is also claimed to improve energy and stamina.
 In South America, many people consume maca simply to boost fertility and libido.

 Animal studies have found that maca consumption can increase sexual arousal and even resolve erectile dysfunction (2).
 The findings have been backed by human studies as four research studies found that participants experienced an enhanced sexual desire once they had consumed maca (3, 4, 5, 6).
 Further studies suggest that maca consumption can help to reverse the loss of libido some patients feel when they are on anti-depressant medications (7).

 2. Tribulus Terrestris